edward-b-1/Land-Registry-Data-Ingestion/README.md

 # What?

 This is a data ingestion system which downloads data from the Land Registry and ingests this data into a database.
-THe Land Registry dataset contains price paid data for properties sold in the UK.
+The Land Registry dataset contains price paid data for properties sold in the UK.

 # Why?

 The easiest way to obtain the Land Registry data would be to simply download the complete file from the website. (`pp-complete.txt`) It would be relatively trivial to build a single process which simply downloads the data on a per-day or per-month basis.
 However, how would we implement such a data source with a database?

 The intention is to store this data in a PostgreSQL database such that it can be queried.
-This is useful, because often an analysis will focus on one category of data, for example data for flats or detached properties.
+This is useful, because often an analysis will focus on one category of data, for example data for flats or properties sold during a particular period of time.
 A system which enables the data to by pulled from a source using SQL is desirable.

 # How?